 November 2020 marks NATA’s cutoff for transition to ISO/IEC 17025:2017.

-While the majority of labs will no doubt have made any alterations necessary to their processes, it seems timely to re-visit what changed in this version.
+While the majority of labs have made alterations to their processes, it seems timely to re-visit what changed in this version.

-The ISO/IEC 17025 Standard is designed to promote confidence in the ability of an accredited laboratory to provide these consistent and technically valid results.
-A laboratory management system based on ISO/IEC 17025 will assist labs in the control of their quality, administrative and technical activities.
+The ISO/IEC 17025 Standard promotes confidence in the ability of an accredited laboratory to provide consistent and technically valid results.
+A laboratory management system assists labs the control of quality, administrative and technical activities.
 Since the 2017 version incorporates principles of ISO 9001, a much more risk based process approach must be taken in the laboratory.
-This means identifying, selecting and addressing both risks and opportunities to ensure business and quality objectives are being met.
+Labs must identify, select and address risks and opportunities.
+This will ensure business and quality objectives are being met.

 The value of this is that the requirements of ISO/IEC 17025 are more performance based.
-This affords the laboratory more flexibility in implementation and reduces the amount of mandatory documentation.
-However, it’s crucial that laboratories understand the purpose of each requirement and use that to develop a risk-based approach to managing their activities.
+This affords the laboratory more flexibility in implementation.
+It also reduces the amount of mandatory documentation.
+However, it’s crucial that laboratories understand the purpose of each requirement.
+They can use this to develop a risk-based approach to managing their activities.

 This is not an exhaustive examination of the Standard and its clauses but will provide a concise overview of the changes in the 2017 version.